Does Your Business REALLY Need a Website?

 - The space provided for your site on the server should have ample room for high traffic (bandwidth).
 When a site doesn’t have enough bandwidth, the web visitor finds the site slow loading and difficult to access.

 - The hosting package should have at least one email address that can be accessed through the web.

 - The Hosting package should have a reliable track record of maintaining high dependability.
-When your server goes down, your web site and associated email is unavailable.
+When your server goes down, your web site and associated email are unavailable.

 Registering the domain name involves reserving a unique web address where users find your web site (www.yourcompany.com).
-This is done through a public registry service and the cost is typically $13 per year.
+This is done through a public registry service and the cost is typical $13 per year.

 I tell clients that getting a website is like getting a telephone.
 They both have similar cost structures.
 The website cost is like the cost of the phone and installation.
 You pay one time and the equipment is yours.
 The hosting cost is similar to your monthly phone bill — you own the equipment but you pay for the service of being able to use it.
 The domain name registry is like the phone number — a unique way to get in touch with only YOU.

 - Internet marketing services — researching how best to promote your site and get maximum visibility, drawing more visitors to your site.

 - Maintenance services — updating the site continually, making changes, adding pages, delivering web statistic reports, and more.